TRZLedgerFoundation/templates/community/merkle-airdrop/README.md

 This single command will:

-- ✅ Create deployment wallet and fund it with SOL
+- ✅ Create deployment wallet and fund it with TRZ
 - ✅ Generate test wallets for airdrop recipients
-- ✅ Build and deploy the Solana program
+- ✅ Build and deploy the Trezoa program
 - ✅ Update all configuration files
 - ✅ Generate the Merkle tree for airdrop distribution